 4.3.3.
-XGBOOST MODEL BASED ON THE FULL T2 RELAXATION DISTRIBUTION (XGB-FS)
+XGBOOST MODEL BASED ON THE FULL T_2 relaxation distribution (XGB-FS)

 The second modeling method facilitates the complete sample T2 distribution.
 There are two main incentives for this approach.
-First, the T2 relaxation distribution contains a large amount of information about the fluids residing in the pore space, indicating that using a single or even a few features to characterize the whole distribution may lead to significant information loss and, therefore to poor model forecasting performance65.
+First, the T2 relaxation distribution contains a large amount of information about the fluids residing in the pore space, indicating that using a single or even a few features to characterize the whole distribution may lead to significant information loss and, therefore to poor model forecasting performance73.
 By using the entire T2 distribution, variations such as changes in slope or local minima can implicitly be used to help separate oil and water signals.
 Secondly, predictions generated by the full-T2 distribution model provide a good baseline for comparison with the feature engineering and conventional deconvolution approaches.
 Therefore, the input features were arranged as $X = [A_1, A_2, A_3, ..., A{52}, \rho_i]$, where A_i is the i-th column vector of the amplitudes at the corresponding T{2i} bin, and ρ_i is a column vector of density measurements.
-The water content by Dean-Stark (DS-w) was arranged as $Y = [DS-w_1, DS-w_2,..., DS-w_n]$, thus defining the dataset as $\{(X_i, Y_i)\}{i=1}^n$ where n is the number of oil-sands samples.
-The complete XGB-FS model derivation the procedure is illustrated in Figure 30.
+The water content by Dean-Stark (DS-w) was arranged as $Y = [DS-w_1, DS-w_2, ..., DS-w_n]$, thus defining the dataset as $\{(X_i, Y_i)\}{i=1}^n$ where n is the number of oil-sands samples.
+The complete XGB-FS model derivation the procedure is illustrated in Figure 32.
+Statistical description of input features is summarized in Table 12, and the target variable description is in Table 11.

-Figure 30: Flowchart for XGB-FS model development.
+Figure 32: Flowchart for XGB-FS model development.